25 Ways to Lead, Inspire and Motivate Your Team to Greatness

 Encourage personal growth

 Successful leaders encourage personal growth and mentor their team.
-Give your team members personal success books to read and encourage them to attend business networking events.
+Give your team members books about success and business to read and encourage them to attend business networking events.
 Make suggestions that will enrich their own personal development outside of your organization.

 If a team member screws up, don't simply point it out and not offer a solution to avoid making the mistake in the future.
-Explain what they did wrong and what they can do to improve and not make the same mistake again.
+Explain what they did wrong and what they can do to improve in order to not make the same mistake again.

 Hold your team accountable